1. How does EFSA carry out GMO risk assessments?

 The first two documents, compiling all relevant information from earlier EFSA documents on different aspects of GMO risk assessment, provide a comprehensive overview of the principles and data requirements for food and/or feed and environmental risk assessment, respectively.
-The third document – submission guidance – provides instructions to applicants on how to prepare and present data in an application to be submitted to EFSA.

 - Guidance on the selection of comparators (2011)